 BMP completed.
 No proposed modifications.

-ND-1.a: Assess Development Plan Review
+ND-1.a: Assess Development Plan Review Ongoing:

-Ongoing:

 A Stormwater Quality Design Manual was adopted by City Council August 1, 2007.
 The new Design Manual requires all projects coming to the City for approval to adhere to the stormwater quality design standards described within this document.
 New procedures and submittal requirements for the City's Planning Department and Engineering Department were established the same week the Manual was adopted.
 New submittal requirements include a "Preliminary Stormwater Quality Compliance Form" that must be completed as part of the Planning Department application process.
 Also, a "checklist" detailing information needed for evaluation has been created for engineers and owners submitting Improvement Plans to the City.
 These new documents were included as attachments to last years Annual Report.
-Over this past reporting period, ten projects have submitted a Preliminary Stormwater Quality Compliance Form during the City's development application process.
+Over this past reporting period, 10 projects have submitted a Preliminary Stormwater Quality Compliance Form during the City's development application process.
 City staff is satisfied with how the form is working in helping address stormwater quality issues during the early development portion of a project.
-A copy of a completed form is included as an appendix to this report by way of an example of its use.
-See appendix for:

-Secret Ravine Skilled Nursing and Assisted Living Facility Stormwater Quality Narrative Date: 8/14/2009 Responsible Party: Chris Kraft, Engineering Manager ND-1.b: Integrate Technical Criteria No Change:

-During the development of the Stormwater Quality Design Manual technical criteria was evaluated to scope, size and locate BMPs to meet the permit objectives.
+Date: 8/14/2009 Responsible Party: Chris Kraft, Engineering Manager ND-1.b: Integrate Technical Criteria No Change During the development of the Stormwater Quality Design Manual, technical criteria was evaluated to scope, size and locate BMPs to meet the permit objectives.
 Fact sheets have been developed to relate the technical findings to practical design.
 Date: 8/8/2007 Responsible Party: Chris Kraft, Engineering Manager ND-1.c: Provide Design Review Guidance and Training Ongoing:

 Stormwater quality design review training continued throughout the permit year, and is continuing in development staff meetings for the improvement plan reviewers.
 Staff attended workshops on topics such as Hydro-modification, Low Impact Development, and Stormwater Devices.
-May 2009, staff attended a two day training event titled Hydromodification 101 Also, staff sat in on six conference calls for the CASQA Phase II Subcommittee, one each in June 2009, May 2009, April 2009, March 2009, Feb.
-2009, and Nov.
-2008.
-Finally, in June 2009, staff met with the Placer Stormwater Coordination Group to discuss permit requirement status.
+Management and Stormwater staff participated on CASQA subcommittees to develop comments to the proposed Draft MS4 Permit that were submitted by CASQA.
+In addition, staff will also submit comments on behalf of the City to the SWRCB for the proposed Draft MS4 Permit.
+City staff has attended workshops and public hearings and continues participation in the commenting process to develop an effective MS4 permit.
 Date: 8/14/2009 Responsible Party: Chris Kraft, Engineering Manager ND-1.d: Develop System for Feedback Ongoing: